Dental care - adultTeeth - caring for; Oral hygiene; Dental hygiene

 Dental x-rays are a type of image of the teeth and mouth.
 X-rays are a form of high energy electromagnetic radiation.
 The x-rays penetrate the body...

 Ask your dentist:

-- What toothbrush you should use, and where your problem areas are located.
+- What kind of toothbrush you should use, and how to brush your teeth well.
 Ask if an electric tooth brush is right for you.
-Such brushes have been shown to clean teeth better than manual tooth brushes.
+Electric tooth brushes have been shown to clean teeth better than manual toothbrushes.